abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 #### logError\(...messages: any\[\]\)

-Log one ore more message to console as error
+This method logs a message as an error

 ```typescript
 UtilsService.logError('your message')